karissekjw/vscode-ext-go-table-driven-design-test-runner/README.md

 ## Features

-This extension runs table-driven design tests that are most compatible if you are using the https://github.com/stretchr/testify package for your TDD testing.
-In general, it is aligned with the following conventions:
+This extension runs table-driven design tests that are most compatible with the conventions stated in the [testify documentation](https://github.com/stretchr/testify?tab=readme-ov-file#suite-package) and [Dave Chaney's table-driven design conventions](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests#:~:text=Give%20your%20test%20cases%20names):

 1. Using a Map to Store Test Cases
 ```go
 testCases := map[string]struct {